corsec00/CSA-CCSK/Questions.md

 31 - Cloud Control Matrix (CCM) is a completely independent cloud assessment toolkit that does not map any existing standards
 <br>A(L): False

+Regardless of the technology platform, container security does not include securing the tasks or code running inside the container
+<br>A: False

 ### Unaswered

 23 - in general, the majority of laws and regulations regarding data in network or cloud environment are designed to be what?
 <br>A(L): Designed to ensure data privacy, security, and complianceand to protect the confidentiality, integrity, and availability of data, as well as to establish guidelines for data handling, storage, transfer, and disclosure.
 They often address issues such as data protection, data breach notification, consent requirements, cross-border data transfers, industry-specific regulations, and compliance

+What is it called when a customer's information and/or process are compromissed by the actions of another customer in multi-tenancy environment?

+When it cames to securing the management plane, how are access, identification, authentication and authorizations implemented?